 The WVRHC’s Map Collection includes over 1300 original and facsimile maps that date from the 1600s through 2006.
 While focused on West Virginia, the collection also includes maps of surrounding states and regional maps.
 Subjects include West Virginia counties, cities, and towns; coal and coal mining operations; oil, gas, and other industries; geology; railroads; battlefields; and more.
 Some maps include details such as the locations of settlements, landowners, lots, churches, buildings, and highways.
 The Map Collection also includes select maps from Archives & Manuscripts collections.

-A searchable Map Collection inventory can be accessed as a PDF here – maps are listed in rough chronological order, with undated maps at the end.
+A downloadable and searchable pdf of our current Map Collection inventory can be found below – maps are listed in rough chronological order, with undated maps at the end.

 Below is a select list of Archives & Manuscripts (A&M) collections containing maps which might be of interest to researchers.
 More complete information about these collections, as well as many other A&M collections that include maps, can be found in our searchable Guide to Archives & Manuscripts Collections.
 One strategy for finding substantial map collections is to search the title field for the word “map*”.